 - Expand the image of the engineering and technology professions as a positive force in improving the quality of life.

-- Demonstrate the value of diversity and inclusion.
+- Demonstrate the value of diversity, equity and inclusion.

 - Provide programming to empower females under the age of 18 to become advocates for peers and younger girls.